Horizon on Oracle Cloud VMware Solution Architecture

 Enabling Horizon to run on Oracle Cloud VMware Solution requires two separate licenses: a capacity license for Oracle Cloud VMware Solution and a Horizon subscription license.

 For a POC or pilot deployment of Horizon on Oracle Cloud VMware Solution, you may use a temporary evaluation license or your existing perpetual license.
 However, to enable Horizon for production deployment on Oracle Cloud VMware Solution, you must purchase a Horizon subscription license.
-To obtain a Horizon subscription license or for more information on how to upgrade your existing perpetual license to a subscription license and associated discounts, contact your VMware representative.
+For more information on the features and packaging of Horizon subscription licenses, see VMware Horizon Subscription - Feature comparison.

 You can use different licenses (including perpetual licenses) on different Horizon pods, regardless of whether the pods are connected by CPA.
 You cannot mix different licenses within a pod because each pod only takes one type of license.
 For example, you cannot use both a perpetual license and a subscription license for a single pod.
 You also cannot use both the Horizon Apps Universal Subscription license and the Horizon Universal Subscription license in a single pod.